The Golden Eagle Trans-Siberian Express

 Days 2 and 3 – Warsaw to Moscow

 On arrival in Warsaw you have a short time to stretch your legs while the new train with its Russian gauge takes over.
 You now board the Ost-West sleeper train and continue east across Poland, through Belarus and on into Russia, arriving in Moscow on the morning of Day 3.
-Upon leaving the train you transfer to your centrally located five star overnight hotel, where you enjoy a welcome reception and dinner this evening, and a chance to meet some of your fellow travellers on this amazing adventure.
+Upon leaving the train you transfer to your centrally located five star overnight hotel, where you enjoy a welcome Champagne drinks reception and dinner this evening with wine included, and a chance to meet some of your fellow travellers on this amazing adventure.

 Day 4 – Moscow

 Discover the fascinating city of Moscow and its famous sights, during a full day which includes the Kremlin, Red Square and St Basil’s Cathedral.
-In the late afternoon you board the Golden Eagle Trans-Siberian Express private train and have time to settle in to your modern, stylish cabin.
-Enjoy dinner on board the train in one of its beautifully designed restaurant cars as you begin your fantastic 12-day journey to Vladivostok.
+In the late afternoon you will be transferred to Moscow Kazansky Station and greeted in the beautifully decorated Imperial Waiting Room with a glass of cold Russian Champagne and canapés.
+You can mingle with the other guests before being escorted to the Golden Eagle Trans-Siberian Express private train.
+Once on board you have time to settle in to your modern, stylish cabin.
+Enjoy dinner on board the train in one of its beautifully designed restaurant cars as you begin your fantastic 12-night journey to Vladivostok.

 Day 5 – Kazan

-Your first stop is Kazan, the capital of Tatarstan on the Volga river.
+Your first stop is picturesque Kazan, the capital of Tatarstan, situated on the River Volga.
 Although a large industrial city, Kazan is renowned for its beautifully ornate buildings including the Kremlin fortress, a UNESCO world-heritage site, home to the awe-inspiring Kul Sharif Mosque and the colourful onion-domed Russian Orthodox cathedral.
 Re-join your luxury train for dinner and perhaps a chance to meet new acquaintances over a drink in the bar car.

 Day 6 – Yekaterinburg

 The train crosses the Europe-Asia divide and arrives in Yekaterinburg, capital of the Urals.
 Your city tour includes the poignant site where the Romanov family were murdered in 1918, now a memorial church to the Russian Royal family.
-There is also time to visit the Military History Museum and the Urals Mineralogical Museum, with its wide variety of precious stones, and stand with one foot in each continent at the Europe-Asia divide.
+You will be taken to the obelisk marking the geographical border where you can drink a glass of Champagne with one foot in Europe and the other in Asia.

 Day 7 – Novosibirsk

 Today you arrive in Novosibirsk, capital of Siberia, founded in 1893 as a stop on the Trans-Siberian Railway, during its construction.
-Your guided tour includes the world’s largest Opera House, completed in 1945 by the city’s women and children, and Lenin Square.
-You also travel to Akademgorodok to see its minerals museum and the fascinating Siberian Railway Museum.
+Your guided tour includes the world’s largest Opera House, completed in 1945 by the city’s women and children, and Lenin Square, home to an impressive statue of this iconic political leader.
+Time permitting you also travel to Akademgorodok to see its minerals museum and the fascinating Siberian Railway Museum.

 Day 8 – On board the Golden Eagle